menu

 Relative risk generally compares people who share certain risk factors to those without.
 For example, a researcher could see how many smokers get lung cancer compared to non-smokers in order to determine a smoker’s increased risk for the disease.

-In your reports, we compare your relative risk to other people who share the same genetic ancestry as you.
+In your reports, we compare your and your future children's relative risk to other people who share the same genetic ancestry.

 It’s important to note that having a higher relative genetic risk doesn’t always mean that you also have a high absolute risk for a disease.

-Understanding the different kinds of risk is important to your health, and understanding your absolute risk — which captures your DNA and your lifestyle — is especially important.
-Our Beyond your DNA survey, where you can tell us a little more about yourself, helps us make your results as accurate as possible.
+Understanding the different kinds of risk is important to your and your future children's health, and understanding absolute risk — which captures DNA and lifestyle — is especially important.
+Our Beyond your DNA survey, where you can tell us a little more about yourself, helps us make your personal results as accurate as possible.
 The more details you can provide, the more accurate your risk assessment will be.

 References